Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 pertaining to the administration of the Uniform Disposition of Unclaimed

-Act are transferred to the State Treasurer on July 1, 1999.
+Act (superseded by the Revised Uniform Unclaimed Property Act) are transferred to the State Treasurer on July 1, 1999.

 (b) In the case of a person employed by the Department of Financial